thegurf/kaldi-hugo-cms-template/site/content/products.md

 ---
-title: Products Test
+title: Products Test Works Nicely
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: This is a new interface to me....
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg